Reidforbus/booker/README.md

 - WIP Book services and add messages to bookings
 - WIP Review and edit their bookings

-My plan is to implement this application as a bike shop service scheduling app
+I will be implementing this application as a bike shop service scheduling app